What are the signs that trauma counselling for a child (or adult) may be appropriate? Brisbane Psychologist, Alexandra Ellermann, explains …

 Author: Alexandra Ellermann, M Psych (Clin), AMAPS.

-Brisbane Psychologist Alexandra Ellermann provides trauma counselling for children and adults.
+Brisbane Psychologist Alexandra Ellermann is currently not taking bookings.
 She has extensive experience in working with children, adolescents, adults and families with a range of challenges, from trauma and abuse, to Autism Spectrum Disorder, ADHD, intellectual disability and developmental delays.

 To make an appointment try Online Booking.
 Alternatively, you can call Vision Psychology Brisbane on (07) 3088 5422.